 Goal of the Build: Use your Prismatic abilities to take down enemies and fuel your damage resistance while also using your weapons to get kills.

-• Fragments: Facet of Hope, Facet of Purpose, Facet of Protection, Facet of Dawn, and Facet of Solitude
+- Fragments: Facet of Hope, Facet of Purpose, Facet of Protection, and Facet of Solitude.

-• Helmet: Siphon matching Primary ammo weapon, Heavy Ammo Finder, and Heavy Ammo Scout
+- Helmet: Siphon matching Primary ammo weapon, Heavy Ammo Finder, and Special Ammo Finder.

-• Class Item: Stat mod, Time Dilation, and Font of Restoration
+- Class Item: Stat mod, Time Dilation, and Font of Class.

 Gameplay Loop